ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS STAY CONNECTED

 Elementary District Championships

 Some states have a much larger number of participants than others, and in order to keep the State Championship to a manageable size, the state is broken into districts.
 In these states, students must attend a District Championship in order to qualify for the State Championship.
-For the 2023-2024 school year, the states with District Championships are Arizona, Northern California, Florida, Missouri, and Texas.
+For the 2024-2025 school year, the states with District Championships are Arizona, Northern California, Florida, Georgia, Missouri, and Texas.

 Only students or teams who attain a high enough score at one of the qualifying rounds may compete at the District Championship.
 Students may only sign up for the District Championship for the district where their school is physically located (see below for a list of districts).
 In order to qualify for the District Championship a student must participate in an elementary qualifying round during the school year and do any one of the following: